yiyangdd01/new-joiner-guide/README.md

-# New Staff Guide
+# New Joiner Guide

-When you are a new staff in the HK01-development and if you don`t known what you should to do in the beginning, then you may need the guide.
+When you are a new Joiner in the HK01-development and if you don`t known what you should to do in the beginning, then you may need the guide.

 <a name="Overview"></a>